 Stress in Older Adults

-Chronic stress/strain are ongoing circumstances (Dunkel-Schetter & Dolbier, 2011; Wheaton, 1994) and/or enduring problems linked to social roles (Perlin & Schooler, 1978).
+Chronic stress/strain are ongoing circumstances (Dunkel-Schetter & Dolbier, 2011; Wheaton, 1994) and/or enduring problems linked to social roles (Perlin & Schooler, 1978), respectively.
 Unlike other types of stress, these events often occur without clear start and/or end points.
-Measures typically focus on specific types of events/experiences, such as caregiving, financial strain, and discrimination, which are especially applicable for older adults.
-Discrimination can be experienced along a variety of sociodemographic characteristics, including age (ageism—prejudice, discrimination, and stereotypes based on age; WHO, 2018); an example measure is The Everyday Ageism Scale (Allen et al., 2021).
+Measures typically focus on specific types of events/experiences, which are especially applicable for older adults, such as the following: caregiving (Crosswell & Epel, 2018), financial strain (Prather, 2018), and discrimination (Berry Mendez, 2017).
+Discrimination can be experienced along a variety of sociodemographic characteristics, including age (ageism—prejudice, discrimination, and stereotypes based on age; WHO, 2018).
+An example of an ageism measure, which examines daily frequency of ageist experiences is The Everyday Ageism Scale (Allen et al., 2021).
+An example of an age stereotype measure is the Image of Aging Scale (Levy, Kasl, & Gill, 2004), which has been validated with older persons (e.g., Levy, Pilver, Chung, & Slade, 2014).

 Traumatic events are defined by the American Psychiatric Association (2013, p.
 527) as witnessing or experiencing “actual or threatened death, serious injury, or sexual violence” (e.g., death of spouse/child, diagnosis of life-threatening illness).
-See Mayer and Crosswell’s Traumatic Life Events entry for a list of measurement tools; timescales vary across measures and can include 6-month, 1-year, or lifetime prevalence.
-Lifetime prevalence of exposure to traumatic events in adulthood increases with age (Bürgin et al., 2020).
+See Mayer and Crosswell’s (2018) Stress Measurement Network review for a list of measurement tools; timescales vary across measures and can include six-month, 1-year, or lifetime prevalence.
+Lifetime prevalence of exposure to traumatic events in adulthood increases with age (Bürgin et al., 2020), while older adults reported significantly lower rates of certain traumatic events (e.g., physical assault, sexual assault) in the past year compared with younger and midlife adults (Norris, 1992).

-Stressful/major life events measures were previously complied by Mayer (2018) in the Major Life Events entry.
-Two additional measures were identified for use with (and from) older adult samples: Elders Life Stress Inventory (ELSI; Aldwin, 1990); Louisville Older Person Events Schedule (LOPES; Murrell & Norris, 1984).
+Stressful life events/major life event measures have been previously complied by Mayer (2018).
+As noted earlier in this entry, there are two inventories developed specifically from and for use with older adult samples.
 ELSI was developed from the observation that existing life scale inventories included events that generally occurred more with younger adults (e.g., birth of child).
 The ELSI includes both egocentric (e.g., divorce) and nonegocentric events (e.g., child’s divorce or separation) that occurred in the past year; the measure includes prompts for both exposure and event severity.

 Aldwin, C. M., Jeong, Y.-J., Igarashi, H., & Spiro, A. III.
 (2014).
 Do hassles and uplifts change with age?
 Longitudinal findings from the VA Normative Aging Study.
 Psychology and Aging, 29(1), 57–71. https://doi.org/10.1037/a0035042